Next Meeting

 Photo Credit Ibec Creative

-This fall, NEBS, along with Coastal Maine Botanical Gardens, will be hosting a conference, Plant Migration in a Changing Climate.
-The conference will be held October 3-4, 2025 at The Gardens in Boothbay, ME.
-Our featured plenary speakers will be Jesse Bellemare, Associate Professor of Biological Sciences at Smith College; Bethany Bradley, Professor of Environmental Conservation at University of Massachusetts Amherst; and Jay Wason, Associate Professor of Forest Ecosystem Physiology at The University of Maine.
+This fall, NEBS, along with Coastal Maine Botanical Gardens, is hosting a conference, Plant Migration in a Changing Climate.
+The conference is October 3-4, 2025 at The Gardens in Boothbay, ME.
+Our featured plenary speakers are Dr. Jesse Bellemare, Associate Professor of Biological Sciences at Smith College; Dr. Bethany Bradley, Professor of Environmental Conservation at University of Massachusetts Amherst; and Dr. Jay Wason, Associate Professor of Forest Ecosystem Physiology at The University of Maine.
 General conference details are below and will be updated as we get closer to the conference.
-Please save the date and check back for registration details.
 If you are not a NEBS member and are interested in receiving conference updates, please complete this brief form.

 Register here!